‘ The truth of cessation is a personal discovery. It is not mystical and does not have any

 Or am I, in this transcendent moment, as real as I ever was, am and ever will be?

-A spastic boy is led roughly by his father.
+A boy with unsteady gait is led roughly by his father,

 in burnished maroon and gold, reflecting

-the luminous face of Mao Zedong on a 100 yuan note.
+the neon face of Mao Zedong on a 100 yuan note.

 The father presses the boy’s hand against the zhabje ,